 Skrunkwerks R90 Scrambler

 Swap utility for speed, road for the salt, this build is the opposite bookend to the Skrunkwerks salt racer.
-From the outset, focus was on practicality, comfort and performance.
+From the outset, focus was on practicality, comfort and a few more beans.
 In short, a long-legged mile muncher that wont loose its lolli when the bitumen runs out.
-Plus some more ooomph than the stock R90.
 The large slab sided tank of the R90/6 spells Teutonic classic and is a solid model to form the basis of a build.
-But it can stand improvement in a number of area’s, these became the heart of the build’s mission.
+But it can stand improvement in a number of areas, these became the heart of the build’s mission.

 - Bike:1974 R90/6

 - The very ordinary stock ATE brakes and disk are replaced with a 4 pot Brembo (from a GSXR 750) and 330mm ECB rotor (for a Ducati 1198).
 Brake lever is a Magura HC-1 (15mm).
 Adaptors and spacers to accommodate this upgrade were supplied by R90X Big Brakes

 - Renthal FatBars with compact Ducati switchblock.
 All wiring hidden in bars.
 Daytona Speedo.
 After market headlight bucket.
 All wiring replaced with aid of Motogadget m-unit.
 Kellermann LED bar end indicators.

 - Stock tank with custom paint and kneepads of Tasmanian Tiger Myrtle by a maker of fine stringed instruments, Tim of http://timkillcustom.com/

 - Engine: Completely rebuilt from bare case including increase to 1000cc.
 Heads machined by Skrunkwerks to suit 1000c Siebenrock ‘re-power kit’ to avoid the stepped pistons of their ‘power kit’ for the R90.
 Head machining included a further compression ratio increase to 10:1.
 More info here.